Broadcom VMware Licensing Breakdown: What You're Actually Paying For Now

 - Tanzu Kubernetes Grid

 What's NOT included: No NSX, no SDDC Manager, no HCX.
-And the vSAN allocation is thin — a 32-core server only gets about 8 TB of vSAN capacity.
-You'll almost certainly need to buy additional vSAN capacity on top.
+The vSAN allocation is thin — a 32-core server only gets about 8 TB of vSAN capacity, which means additional vSAN capacity purchases are likely for environments with significant storage needs.

 | Server Config | Actual Cores | Billed Cores | VVF Cost/Year ($190/core) |